Mollie in Montana~*

 How to Make the Sausage Stuffed Acorn Squash...

 Start by cutting your squash in half.
-Be so careful and use a good sharp knife!
-In my opinion, the most important tool in the kitchen is a good, sharp Chef Knife.
+Be so careful and use a good sharp knife.
+One of the most important tool in the kitchen is a good, sharp chef knife.
 I have mentioned so many times how I love my Shun knives, and for this particular application, I use my Shun 8" Chef knife.

 So, we start out with the childhood memory of roasted Acorn Squash with Brown Sugar and Butter.
 Smother your squash in the butter and brown sugar mix and season with a little salt and pepper.
 Pop it in the oven and roast it at 425ยฐF until the squash is tender and the butter and brown sugar have formed a puddle of deliciousness in the center.